txstatejm/EDA_Data_Analysis/README.md

 # Exploratory Data Analysis: Is Data Analysis Still a Worthwhile Profession?

 ## 📌 Project Overview
 This project explores job postings for data analyst roles to assess whether data analysis remains a viable career path.
-Using Pandas, Matplotlib, and Seaborn, I analyze hiring trends, company demand, geographic distribution, and soft skills required.

 ## 🔍 Key Questions
 1. **Which locations offer the most job opportunities?**